mxagar/image_captioning/README.md

   - `EncoderCNN`: frozen ResNet50 from which its classifier is replace by a new fully connected layer that maps feature vectors into vectors of the size of the word embedding.
   - `DecoderRNN`: architecture based in the one from [Vinyals et al.](https://arxiv.org/abs/1411.4555).
 It consists in an LSTM layer which takes the caption sequence with the transformed image at the front.
 The output is a sequence of hidden states of the same length; the hidden states are mapped to the vocabulary space so that each sequence element predicts the likelihood of any word in the vocabulary.

-The choice of the hyperparameters was strongly influenced by [Vinyals et al.](https://arxiv.org/abs/1411.4555).

 ### Dependencies